fromj50/MIST-4610-Project-1/README.md

 # Queries:

 Query 1:
 Helps to understand the distribution of property values among previous customers.
-Useful for identifying high-value and high net-worth customers with multiple properties, in order to make informed decisions and marketing strategies.
+This is useful for identifying high-value and high net-worth customers with multiple properties, in order to make informed decisions and marketing strategies.
+One can for example implement promotional programs to further incentivize loyal costumers.
 <img width="508" alt="image" src="https://github.com/user-attachments/assets/691310a1-e030-4924-9eec-1a76fb65c896">